bereed/panaderiaLibre/README.md

 If you encounter issues or have suggestions, feel free to open an issue in the repository.

 Happy baking with Panaderia Libre Viewer! 🥖

----

-This README is designed to give users everything they need to understand, use, and contribute to your project.
-Let me know if you need any changes!